• Skip to main content

 Description

-This vegan carrot lox recipe is perfect for breakfast or brunch.
-Pile onto a toasted bagel and enjoy this lox in place of salmon-based lox to make it vegan!
+This carrot lox recipe is perfect for breakfast or brunch.
+Pile this plant-based lox onto a toasted bagel and enjoy!
+Use this smoked carrot lox in place of salmon-based lox for a vegan seafood option.
 Use this salt-baking method to develop a silky texture and create this three-ingredient marinade to soften and infuse a smoky flavor into the carrots.

 Ingredients